-Virtually everyone with a child in public school knows a child with Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).
-Both conditions are being increasingly diagnosed among school age children in the United States.
-Often the terms are used in everyday speech by people who feel that they are having trouble concentrating.
+Virtually anyone with children in public schools knows a child with Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).
+Both conditions are being increasingly diagnosed among school age children in the United States and a few other countries.
+Often the terms are used in everyday speech by those who feel they are having trouble concentrating.

-However, both conditions involve more than a lack of concentration and need to be diagnosed by professionals.
-So, due to the prevalence of ADD and ADHD and misconceptions associated with the terms, it is important to understand what they are, why the cases of each seem to be increasing in the United States and how they can be treated.
+Nevertheless, both conditions involve more than a lack of concentration and need to be diagnosed by professionals.
+Therefore, due to the prevalence of ADD and ADHD and misconceptions associated with the terms, it is imperative to understand what they are, why the cases of each seem to be increasing in the United States and how they can be tackled.

 What Are ADD and ADHD?

-ADD is an old term that has been replaced by ADHD.
-ADHD is a neurobehavioral developmental disorder that is estimated to affect up to 5% of the world’s population.
-The most common symptoms of the disorder are not paying attention, impulsivity and hyperactivity.
+ADD is an old term which has been replaced by ADHD.
+ADHD is a neurobehavioral developmental disorder that is estimated to affect almost 5% of the population around the globe.
+The most common symptoms of the disorder are inability to pay attention, impulsivity and hyperactivity.
 ADHD is further divided into three subcategories.
 The first is ADHD-I where the primary symptom is inattentiveness.
-This is the kind of ADHD that was formerly known as ADD.
+This kind of ADHD was formerly known as ADD.

-Students with ADHD often are careless in their schoolwork, unable to sit still for long periods of time, are easily distracted and do not seem to listen or pay attention to their teachers.
-This often results in poor academic grades, frustrated students and aggravated parents and teachers.
+Students with ADHD are often careless in their schoolwork, unable to sit still for long periods of time, are easily distracted and do not seem to listen or follow what their teachers have to say.
+This normally results in poor academic performance, frustrated students and aggravated parents and teachers.

 Why does ADHD Seem to Be Becoming More Common?

-The reasons why ADHD seems to be becoming more common among school children in the United States is often debated.
+The key cause for why ADHD seems to be becoming more common among school children in the United States is mostly debated.
 Some people contend that more students are presenting the symptoms in school than students of earlier generations.
-Other people contend that ADHD was an often under diagnosed or misdiagnosed condition in earlier generations and that the increased numbers are actually relevant of the true prevalence of the condition across different generations.
-Still others contend that ADHD is being over diagnosed now and that any student who is impulsive or who has too much energy is diagnosed as having ADHD.
+Others contend that ADHD was an often under diagnosed or misdiagnosed condition in the past and that the increased numbers are actually relevant of the true prevalence of the condition across different generations.
+Others are still contend that ADHD is being over diagnosed now and that any student who is impulsive or who has too much energy is diagnosed as having ADHD.